shapeshed/flim.shapeshed.com/src/_posts/writing-cross-platform-node.md

 If you need to write files to a `tmp` folder use `os.tmpdir()` to ensure you write to the correct tmp file location for you platform.
 Thanks to [@alessioalex][5] for this tip.

+## Home directories

+On \*nix your home directory is process.env.HOME but in Windows the home directory is proces.env.HOMEPATH.
+You can smooth this out with

+    var homedir = (process.platform === 'win32') ? process.env.HOMEPATH : process.env.HOME;

+The [module-smith][8] module takes care of this for you so if you are interested in writing cross-platform modules consider using this.

+Thanks to [indexzero][7] for this tip.

 ## Use the os module for more control

 If you need even more control you can get the platform you are running on react accordingly with the [os module][3].